eye-micah/personal/content/blog/macos.md

 ## Software

 I think there are some things that are incredibly well thought-out about macOS.
 One of the things I actually really love is the difference in approach to keyboard shortcuts.
 On Windows and Linux, you have to memorize a bunch of unintuitive keyboard shortcuts revolving around the Super/Meta/Windows key.
-They're not consistent or intuitive, and rely entirely on muscle memory.
+They're not consistent or intuitive, in my opinion.
 The other day, in fact, I was working on a Windows machine when it prompted me to input CTRL+ALT+Delete in order to change the soon-to-expire password as per organization group policy.
 Kinda had to take a step back and realize "what the hell?"

-One of the things I love is how reliable the ⌘ C and ⌘V shortcuts are on Mac.
+One of the things I love is how reliable the ⌘C and ⌘V shortcuts are on Mac.
 Makes copy-pasting into terminals a dream, since you no longer have to awkwardly hit Shift+Ctrl+C or Shift+Ctrl+V to interact with content on the terminal.
 It's the little things that count.

 macOS has had large chunks of its filesystem read-only since Catalina, and that's also a really good choice, in my opinion.
 I'm a huge fan of immutable operating systems and think they offer benefits to stability and possibly even security.
 Apple issues out image-based updates in the same vein as iOS, Android, Chrome OS, and most immutable Linux distros, and I think this is the right call rather than the clunky experience that Windows and mutable Linux distros offer a lot of the time.